grapa-dev/grapa/docs-src/docs/grapa_ecosystem_positioning.md

 ### **What Grapa Has That Others Don't** 🚀

-Grapa possesses unique capabilities that modern languages cannot match:
+Grapa possesses unique capabilities that modern languages cannot match (or provides superior implementations):

+**Note**: Some features listed below exist in other languages (like Python) but Grapa provides them as **built-in, native capabilities** without external libraries, or offers **superior implementations** that are more integrated and powerful.

 #### **1. Executable BNF System**
 - **Runtime grammar modification** - Change language syntax on-the-fly